attilaszasz/AnythingLLM_Guides/readme.md

 [Download AnythingLLM](https://anythingllm.com/download)

-> **Note:** On Windows, there is a warning when downloading that it's a potentially dangarous file and it's prevented from saving.
+> **Note:** On Windows, there is a warning when downloading that it's a potentially dangerous file and it's prevented from saving.
 Do it anyway :).

 ### Installation & configuration